e2b-dev/e2b-cookbook/examples/nextjs-code-interpreter/README.md

 3. Run `npm run dev` to start the development server
 4. Open the app in your browser at `http://localhost:3000`
-5. Chat with the app and execute code with the `execute_python_code` tool connected to the LLM.
+5. Chat with the app and execute code with the `execute_python_code` tool connected to the LLM

 ## Code Interpreter